 Grace School of Theology students have access to many electronic databases that offer full-text online books, scholarly articles, and citations from academic journals.
-Passwords are required to access the databases, and use is restricted to current Grace students, staff, and faculty.
+Main electronic catalogs do not necessitate logging in.
+However, for electronic databases that do require login credentials, users are provided with pertinent details, including passwords, which are provided on the Library Resources page in Canvas.
+Use is restricted to current Grace students, staff, and faculty.